 Unexpected events can also impact response time, like an illness or professional or personal emergency.
 Even something like severe weather can mess up response times.

-And sometimes, it takes a while to hear back after a job interview because after speaking with the candidates, the company realizes they need to rewrite the job description to better reflect what they’re looking for in candidates.
-Other times, the company’s fortunes have changed, and the budget isn’t the same as it was when the company started interviewing, so they may need to wait and see if they can or should fill the role.
+And sometimes, it takes a while to hear back after a job interview because after speaking with the candidates, the company realizes it needs to rewrite the job description to better reflect what it’s looking for in candidates.
+Other times, the company’s fortunes have changed, and the budget isn’t the same as it was when the company started interviewing, so it may need to wait and see if it can or should fill the role.